circuitscan/docs/docs/source/hosting.rst

 6. Upload an SSH public key to your AWS EC2 console so that you can access running instances to debug if necessary.

-7. Instantiate ``instance-service.yaml``, pointing the ``CloneUrls`` parameter at your fork of the `circom-pipeline repository <https://github.com/circuitscan/circom-pipeline>`_ if making changes to the Circom compiler pipeline.
+7. Instantiate ``instance-service.yaml``, pointing the ``CloneUrls`` parameter at the repositories you wish to allow as compilation pipelines.
 For each invocation, this repo will be cloned in the new EC2 instance performing the compilation.
+See the `Circuitscan pipeline runner <https://github.com/circuitscan/circuitscan-pipeline-runner>`_ for more information.

 8. Update ``public/cli.json`` with the URLs output by your CloudFormation stacks.